 No, you do not need to have solar panels installed to participate in Community Solar.
 Program participants can enjoy the benefits of solar without having to install panels on their own home, which makes Community Solar a great option for renters or those who do not live in single family homes!

-BAAEC’s Energy Hub is a solar and battery storage system that will provide a central community building with reliable backup power in case of emergencies or extreme heat days.
+BAAEC’s Resiliency Center is a solar and battery storage system that will provide a central community building with reliable backup power in case of emergencies or extreme heat days.

-The Energy Hub will be completed in fall 2022.
+The Resiliency Center will be completed in fall 2022.

 What is Clean Commuters?

 Clean Commuters offers a variety of resources to help you quickly and affordably get where you need to go, without the tailpipe emissions.
 It includes electric vehicle chargers (for free!) at a central community building, vanpooling, and local transit options using zero emissions vehicles.

 Clean Commuters will improve local air quality, provide affordable zero emission alternatives to individual vehicle ownership, and expand access to affordable zero emission vehicle services.
 Clean Commuters will provide electric transportation for the community, reducing greenhouse gas (GHG) emissions and helping California to meet its ambitious climate, air quality, and economic development goals.

 What are electric vehicle chargers?